developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## GitHub Pages SPA Hack

-GitHub Pages does not natively support Single Page Applications.
+As of writing this blog post, GitHub Pages does not natively support Single [Page Applications][gh-spa-unsupported].
 This is a blocker for our application since it is a SPA.
 To get around that, we will get help from the community to come up with [something a bit creative].

-The idea is to create a custom 404.html which will have enough JavaScript code to redirect the page to our SPA's index.html, having it's URI as query parameter.
+The idea is to create a custom `404.html` which will have enough JavaScript code to redirect the page to our SPA's `index.html`, having it's URI as query parameter.
 On the other hand, the `index.html` will also include a JavaScript code to parse the query parameter and redirect the page to the correct URI.